cloudy-native/lingolotus.com/story-ideas/intermediate-1.md

 Story 7: Work and Jobs
-Theme: Talking about jobs and careersPurpose: Practice job-related vocabulary and future tense
+Theme: Talking about jobs and careers
+Purpose: Practice job-related vocabulary and future tense

 Do you have a job?
 Yes, I work at a small store.